yujie-liu/tpcf/python/README.md

 will use configuration file at "/path/to/sample_config.cfg".
 Divide catalogs into 3 redshift slice (z-slice) and process the first slice.
 The preprocess output will be "sample_run_preprocess.py".

 ### Divide
-Calculate f($\theta$), g($\theta$, z) and DD(s) from preprocess output.
+Calculate f(theta), g(theta, z) and DD(s) from preprocess output.
 This is the most computationally-expensive part of the algorithm.
 The calculation can be divided into multiple equal-sized child processes.
 Note: skip the calculation of DD(s) if multiple cosmological models are given in configuration file in PREPROCESS.

 Options: